Barium swallow / meal / follow through

 How long will it take?

 It should take about 10 to 20 minutes to image your oesophagus or stomach.
-We recommend that you allow at least one hour for the examination.
+We recommend that you allow at least 1 hour for the examination.

-If images of your small bowel are needed you could be in the department for two or three hours.
+If we need images of your small bowel, you could be in the department for 2 or 3 hours.

 Are there any risks or complications?

 All x-ray procedures involve exposure to radiation in varying amounts.
-The duration and level of x-rays are kept to a minimum, but you need to be exposed to x-rays for two to three minutes.
-This is the same as what we receive naturally from the environment over a period of 12 to 18 months.
+The duration and level of x-rays are kept to a minimum, but you need to be exposed to x-rays for 2 to 3 minutes.
+This is the same as what we receive naturally from the environment over 12 to 18 months.

 There is also a small risk from the injection.
-Please tell the radiographer if you have heart disease, glaucoma, or myastheania gravis.
+Please tell the radiographer if you have heart disease, glaucoma, or myasthenia gravis.

-Despite these risks, your doctor will have come to the conclusion that they recommend you should have this examination.
-Remember that the risks from missing a serious disorder by not having the examination, are considered to be much greater.
+Despite these risks, your doctor has decided that you should have this examination.
+The risks from missing a serious disorder by not having the examination, are considered to be much greater.

 For patients of childbearing age